 4. Cliffwalk – a Must-Visit Attraction in Capilano Suspension Bridge Park

-All adventure seekers and height enthusiasts must check out the Cliffwalk during their visit to Capilano Suspension Bridge Park.
+All adventure seekers and height enthusiasts must check out the Cliffwalk of Capilano Suspension Bridge Park.
 The newest attraction in the park, this masterpiece of modern technology deserves enormous respect and admiration.

-Just like the world-famous Skywalk improves your Grand Canyon experience tenfold, this narrow suspended walkway further establishes the Capilano Suspension Bridge’s reputation as a must-visit destination in the city.
+Just like the world-famous Skywalk enhances your Grand Canyon experience, this narrow suspended walkway further establishes the Capilano Suspension Bridge’s reputation as a must-visit destination in the city.

 The highest point of the Cliffwalk reaches as far as 300 feet (90 meters) above the Capilano River.
 Thanks to steel beams supported from 16 anchor points in the rock face, the popular attraction doesn’t swing.
-Nevertheless, the 700-feet-long (213 meters) structure still satisfies all height-loving visitors, offering them panoramic views of the rainforest and the canyon.
+Nevertheless, the 700-feet-long (213 meters) structure still satisfies all its height-loving visitors, offering them panoramic views of the rainforest around it and the canyon below.

 5. Totem Park